duckdb/duckdb-web/_posts/2024-09-14-sql-only-extensions.md

 #### Initial Extension Test

 At this point, you can follow the directions in the README to build and test locally if you would like.
-However, even easier, you can simply commit your changes to git and push them to GitHub, and GitHub actions can do the compilation for you!
+However, even easier, you can simply commit your changes to git and push them to GitHub, and GitHub Actions can do the compilation for you!
-GitHub actions will also run tests on your extension to validate it is working properly.
+GitHub Actions will also run tests on your extension to validate it is working properly.

 > Note The instructions are not written for a Windows audience, so we recommend GitHub Actions in that case!